-An Activity Pass allows students admittance to all home athletic contests and is included in the registration fee.
-The pass does not include admission to musicals, plays, and regional or sectional athletic contests and special tournaments.
+Included in the registration fee the Student ID serves as a free pass for admittance to all home athletic contests.
+This does not include admission to musicals, plays, and regional or sectional athletic contests and special tournaments.

 Administrative Implementation

 The Superintendent shall appoint a Nondiscrimination Coordinator.
 The Superintendent and Building Principal shall use reasonable measures to inform staff members and students of this policy and grievance procedure.